Energy innovation must work for all – including vulnerable customers

 “Contributing factors can include long-term illness, job insecurity or simply having young children in the house.
 We need to explore how energy is needed to support people’s lives, to build up a complete picture of the different groups of householders and their individual situations.

-“Across the energy sector there are technological innovations and new business models being tested and trialled, so a robust understanding of the needs of all end-users, especially vulnerable households, can help to ensure the design and development of innovations takes them into account.
+“Across the energy sector there are technological innovations and new business models being tested and trialled, so a robust understanding of the needs of all end-users, especially vulnerable households, can help to ensure the design and development of innovations take them into account.

 “With 5 million adults never having used the internet and an estimated 1.6 million customers self-disconnecting from energy at least once a year by not topping up their prepayment meters, consumers’ vulnerabilities are not something we can ignore.

 “And vulnerability doesn’t just apply to heating.
 Take electric vehicles for example, how are we going to ensure that those people without access to off-road parking at home can charge their car, or that those people that cannot afford a new car are not disproportionately disadvantaged.

 “So we need a whole-systems approach to applying these learnings – to ensure everything from technological innovation to local area planning and new energy supply models take account of these consumer needs.

 “We don’t want vulnerable people to be negatively affected by technological innovation in the energy sector transition but equally we want technological innovation to actively make life better for people living in fuel poverty.”